drishyakarki/Movie-recommendation/readme.md

 # This is a movie recommender system
-It uses api from TMBD site
+It uses api from TMBD site.
 It will recommend you 5 movies based on your selection

 # Things I learned